React Data GridLanguage

 import Handsontable from 'handsontable/base';

-import { HotTable } from '@handsontable/react';
+import { HotTable } from '@handsontable/react-wrapper';

 import { registerLanguageDictionary, deDE } from 'handsontable/i18n';